 - Take care not to replace milk feeds too quickly with solid foods.

-- Drinks such as water and infant formula can be generally offered from a cup from 8 months of age.
+- Drinks such as water, breast milk and cow's milk based infant formula can be offered from a cup from 8 months of age.

 Further information and references

-ASCIA Guidelines for allergy prevention in infants 2016
+- ASCIA Guidelines for infant feeding and allergy prevention www.allergy.org.au/patients/allergy-prevention

 © ASCIA 2016